5

 out of that chewed up lump (i.e. mudgha) We fashioned bones and clothed them in flesh Quran 23:14

 Commentary: We now know from science that the next stages are in fact the development of bones as well as muscles and flesh!
-Not only is the Quranic insight remarkable, but also the order of the words.
+Not only is the Quranic insight remarkable, but perhaps even the order of the words.
 Only very recently, have we learnt (at the microscopic level) that the cartilage ossifies followed by the muscular cells coming together and wrapping around the bones.
-This order is exactly what the Quranic verses indicate.
+This order is exactly what the Quranic verses may suggest.
 Amazing.

 Hearing and Sight